bcCOVID-19group/bcCOVID-19group-site/content/post/2022-04-27-report/index.md

 The BC COVID-19 Modelling team issued their [twenty-first report](/post/2022-04-27-report/COVID19group-2022-04-27.pdf) on the status of COVID-19 in British Columbia (April 27th, 2022).
-This report focuses on the Omicron variant, BA.2, which is rising rapidly in frequency and is now causing an uptick in cases and hospitalizations, beginning a second Omicron wave in BC.
+This report focuses on the ongoing Omicron BA.2 wave and addresses the question of when it will peak and how big its impact will be.
 In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.